KalleNolte/REMEMBER-Water-Is-the-Holy-Grail/overview_for_robert_edward_grant.md

 The intention is to bridge science and spirituality, making Truth accessible to the thinking mind and felt by the heart.
 This is not meant to convince, but to remember.

-We calibrated the book’s language at 580 on the Hawkins Scale — the frequency of Joy — as this is the highest energetic level where rational insight and spiritual transmission remain fully integrated.
+We calibrated the book’s language at 580 on the Hawkins Scale — the frequency of impersonal love, blessing, surrender where people open naturally — no pressure, no persuasion.
+This is the highest energetic level where rational insight and spiritual transmission remain fully integrated.
 The source of the work, however, reaches toward 1000, beyond mind and into divine coherence.

 ## 2. ✦ Why Share This With Grant
 Your Codex Universalis was the harmonic key that unlocked the structure behind years of intuitive synthesis.
 It enabled this work to: